-Clean Coal Technologies, Inc. (OTCQB: CCTC) is an emerging growth coal technology company developing what could be the world’s first commercially viable and scalable coal dehydration technology.
-In 2015, approximately 40% of the world’s energy will come from coal.
-65% of global coal reserves are sub-bituminous, or low-ranking, and therefore should be upgraded prior to combustion to eliminate moisture, reduce transportation costs, and minimize harm to the environment.
-CCTC’s Pristine M technology, which will be commercial Q4 2015, has the opportunity to revolutionize the coal industry and allow for the upgrading of billions of tons of coal around the world.
+CCTI’s proven technology can eliminate moisture, reduce transportation costs, and minimize carbon footprint.
+CCTC’s Pristine M technology, which is expected to be commercial in Q4 2018, has the potential to revolutionize the coal industry and allow for the upgrading of billions of tons of coal around the world.

 While there are many recognized benefits to removing moisture from coal, the historical problems with coal de-hydration are that when the moisture is removed from coal, coal becomes very friable, leading to re-absorption and spontaneous combustion.
 In addition, other dehydration technologies, such as briquetting and pelleting, have been very expensive with less than positive results.
 To date, CCTI’s technology is the only proven viable economic process for the

 removal of moisture from coal while producing a stable and dust free end-product.